If you have questions, not answered here or elsewhere on our web pages, send an email to hst-phd-admissions [at] mit.edu (HST PhD Admissions staff).

 Resumes/CVs: The online application will prompt you to upload a resume or CV.

 Transcripts: As part of the online application, you will upload grade reports or unofficial transcripts from each college or university where a degree has or will be earned.
-Candidates who are invited to interview will be asked to arrange for an official transcript to be sent directly from each school where a degree has been or will be awarded.
+Candidates who are offered admission and choose to enroll will be asked to arrange for an official transcript to be sent directly from each school where a degree has been awarded.

 Letters of recommendation: Three letters are required, and one or two additional letters (up to a total of five) will be accepted.
 At least two letters should be from people well acquainted with your academic work and research abilities.

 Each letter should be on institutional letterhead and include a legible signature.
-Letters should be received by the application deadline.
+Letters should be received by the application deadline, but no later than December 9.

 Whenever possible, letters should be submitted online.
 We do not accept letters of recommendation by email or fax.
-If your recommender encounters difficulties, instruct them to contact hst-phd-admissions [at] mit.edu.
+If your recommender encounters difficulties, instruct them to hst-phd-admissions [at] mit.edu (contact us) for assistance.

 After the application deadline, we will notify you by email that your application has been received.
 At that time, we will also inform you if any supporting materials are missing.
-Please note that because of the large volume of applications received just before the deadline, it may take from several days to a few weeks before we can acknowledge receipt of your application.
+Please note that because of the large volume of applications received on the deadline, it may take several days to a week before we can acknowledge receipt of your application.
+We appreciate your patience and understanding.

-In early February, HST emails invitations to candidates who have been selected to interview.
+In mid-January, promising candidates will receive an email invitation to partcipate in video conference interviews.
 Candidates who are not selected to interview will receive formal notification of their status as soon as possible.

 I'm an international student.
 How does that effect my chances of being admitted and receiving first-year funding?